yipman/PersonalBlobBot/README.md

 ---

 <div align="center">
-  Made with ❤️ by Your Name
+  Made with ❤️ by YipiMan
 </div>